Cooking For Our Health

-According to Monica, it’s best to cook with herbs and spices regularly— something I encourage all of my clients to do because of what she next stated: herbs and spices come from the leaves, seeds, berries, and roots of plants and research shows they are chock-full of healthy constituents.
+According to Monica, it’s best to cook with herbs and spices regularly— something I encourage all of my clients to do because of what she next stated: herbs and spices come from the leaves, seeds, berries, and roots of plants.
+Research shows they are chock-full of healthy constituents.
 Both herbs and spices fight inflammation and reduce damage to your body’s cells.
 They are both rich in phytochemicals (healthy plant chemicals).

-I’m listing a few of these beneficial spices for your culinary consideration along with their positive side affects which you may not have been aware of previously.
+Below are a few of these beneficial spices for your culinary consideration, along with their positive side affects, which you may not have been aware of previously.

 A sweet, pungent spice known to soothe an upset stomach.
 Lab studies show it may also help reduce inflammation.
 An added perk is that it is high in minerals like magnesium and zinc.

 It’s low in calories, sugar-free and inexpensive.
 Use it to sweeten coffee or tea.
 Lab studies show that cinnamon may help with inflammation and fighting off bacteria as well as fending off the free radicals that can damage your cells.
 In addition to all those benefits, cinnamon also helps to lower blood sugar— but be sure to check with your doctor first when using it for this purpose.